-“A window into the bass’ world that lets us spy on them in real time”
+“A window into the bass’ world that lets us spy on them in real-time”

-This year will be my 33rd season fishing professionally.
+This year will be my 33rd season of fishing professionally.
 If someone had told me 33 years ago that in 2023 I’d be putting five Humminbird Solix units, a MEGA Live transducer, a MEGA 360, a Target Lock, an Ultrex Spot-Lock trolling motor and two Raptors on my boat, I would have said they were crazy.
 But here we are.
 Who would have ever thought fishing technology would have come this far?

-I will say, after 33 years of fishing, I’m learning far more about bass behavior per day spent on the water than I did 20 years ago.
+I will say, that after 33 years of fishing, I’m learning far more about bass behavior per day spent on the water than I did 20 years ago.
 Most of that is due to technological improvements over the last decade.

-I know, some people are not big fans of forward-facing sonar.
+I know some people are not big fans of forward-facing sonar.
 Some think live beaming is ruining fishing.
 Some think it’s taking the skill out of the sport.
 Others think it provides an unfair advantage.
 Trust me, I’ve heard it all.
 But the fact is, it’s now a part of our fishing world.
 It’s here to stay and it’s only going to get better.
 It is, by far, the most potent learning tool in fishing I’ve ever experienced.
 For the first time ever, we have live testimony of how fish really behave.
 There’s no more guessing or wondering what they’re doing, you can see it in real-time.

 Front row seat

 This is the same reason aquariums are so captivating to people, especially anglers.
 There’s something mesmerizing about fish swimming around in a tank.
 Bass Pros Shops puts huge, amazing aquariums in the middle of their stores because anglers love to watch fish.
-I worked sport shows for years where they hauled in the Hawg Trough tank and a mobile aquarium full of bass.
+I worked sports shows for years where they hauled in the Hawg Trough tank and a mobile aquarium full of bass.
 Crowds would gather around and watch them swim in circles for hours, tapping on the glass to get their attention, pointing laser pens into the tank to see if they would react to the red dot.

 Why?
-Because we as anglers are so dang curious about bass.
+Because we as anglers are so curious about bass.
 Now we have a small window to their world in our boats where we can spy on them in real-time.
 It’s truly amazing.